kylzlmd/CPE106L-4_E01_3Q2425_Group10/README.md

-# 🌱 Seedie Project - Installation Guide - Windows and Linux
+# 🌱 Seedie Project - Installation Guide - Windows and Linux [Linux Recommended]

 Welcome to the **Seedie Project**!
 All installation files are located in **`PROJ/FletApp`**.